EXECUTIVE COMMITTEE/BOARD OF DIRECTORS

-Professor White is the author of six books (Right and Wrong, Discovering Philosophy, Business Ethics, Men and Women at Work, In Defense of Dolphins: The New Moral Frontier and Socrates Comes to Wall Street) and numerous articles on topics ranging from sixteenth-century renaissance humanism to business ethics.
+Professor White is the author of seven books (Right and Wrong, Discovering Philosophy, Business Ethics, Men and Women at Work, In Defense of Dolphins: The New Moral Frontier, Socrates Comes to Wall Street, Conversation About America) and numerous articles on topics ranging from sixteenth-century renaissance humanism to business ethics.

 The main focus of his research is the philosophical and ethical implications of scientific research on whales and dolphins.
 He argues that such practices as the captivity of dolphins and orcas, the deaths and injuries of dolphins in connection with hunting and fishing practices and attempts to bring back commercial whaling are all ethically indefensible.

 Professor White is a scientific advisor to the Wild Dolphin Project, a research organization studying Atlantic-spotted dolphins in the Bahamas.
 He is a Fellow of the Oxford Centre for Animal Ethics and served as U.S. Ambassador to the U.N.’s 2007/8 Year of the Dolphin Program.
 He is also Founder and Director of the International Business Ethics Case Competition.

 Kenneth Goodpaster is the David and Barbara Koch Endowed Chair in Business Ethics Emeritus at the Opus College of Business at the University of St. Thomas (MN).
 He taught philosophy at the University of Notre Dame during the 1970s before joining the Harvard Business School faculty in 1980 and St. Thomas in 1990.
 His relationship with IBECC began in 2006.